Frequently Asked Questions

 -

-The TurtleTub is designed as a single-patient use product unless it is used with our proprietary bath liners.
+Yes, but only if the TurtleTub is used with the TurtleTub liner.
 For infection control purposes, a tub should not be used on more than one patient, unless our single-use liners are used.
 Ideally a new TurtleTub is provided to each patient and the family can take the tub home at discharge.

 -